jphx/envoy-stalled-request-body/README.md

 ## Background

 This repository is used to reproduce a presumed Envoy problem involving incomplete request bodies.
-See Envoy issue xxxx.
+See Envoy issue https://github.com/envoyproxy/envoy/issues/13947.

 ## Setup